Science Knight Out

 "Boosting Performance and Improving Human Health"

-Mike Hahn, director of the Bowerman Sports Science Center, professor of human physiology and associate director of the Wu Tsai Human Performance Alliance at Oregon, discusses what can we learn about human performance and injury prevention from wearable sensors and machine learning to improve performance and resilience for athletes around the world
+Mike Hahn, director of the Bowerman Sports Science Center, professor of human physiology and associate director of the Wu Tsai Human Performance Alliance at Oregon, discusses what we can learn about human performance and injury prevention from wearable sensors and machine learning.

 "Precision Medicine for Better Bones"